 Even with automatic updates turned off, Google Play will periodically suggest to the user that they turn auto-update back on!
 To deal with this, you might password-lock Google Play using a third party Android app to lock the app.
-We discuss app locks and other device configuration options for Android in this article under the “Other useful software” heading.
+We discuss app locks and other device configuration options for Android here.
 This will prevent the user from opening Google Play, so they won’t be able to update or install any apps.
 Otherwise, include this information in enumerator training, so they understand the consequences of updating software on the device.